He was announced as Her Majesty’s Trade Commissioner for South Asia in February 2018.

-Crispin Simon is the British Deputy High Commissioner for Western India, the Director General of the Department for International Trade, India and South Asia, and Her Majesty’s Trade Commissioner for South Asia.
+Crispin Simon was appointed British Deputy High Commissioner for Western India and Director General of the Department for International Trade, India and South Asia in November 2017.

-He has a degree in Politics and Economics from Lincoln College, University of Oxford.
-He is married to Georgina Brown, a renowned writer and theatre critic.
+He has a degree in politics and economics from Lincoln College, University of Oxford.

 Social media links